Consultant (Urban WASH Programme (Final Evaluation))

 An interesting web-map that outlines the rationale for the project can be viewed through the following link: http://arcg.is/28NUKwU

-Mercy Corps is looking for a consultant to undertake two final evaluations of the programme.
-The first final evaluation will focus on the BCC and Governance components and will take place between April and July 2019, whereas the second final evaluation will focus on the Infrastructure and Service Delivery components and will take place between April and July 2020.
-While this SOW covers the first final evaluation only, Mercy Corps is planning to hire the same consultant for the second final evaluation, contingent upon satisfactory performance.
+Mercy Corps is looking for a consultant to undertake the second step of the final evaluations of the programme.
+The first final evaluation focussed on the BCC and Governance components and has taken place between April and July 2019, whereas the second final evaluation will focus on the Infrastructure and Service Delivery components and will take place between April and July 2021.

 Overall as a minimum standard the quantitative data collected (for Objective 1) should be at no more than 3.5% margin of error against the totality of the population of each target location (Goma and Bukavu), with a 95% confidence level.
 For gender disaggregated data, MC would accept 5% margin of error against the totality of the total population across all target locations.
 For Objective 2 results, we can accept a margin of error of 7% for each control group.